Bill of lading

 • Sea waybill

-Please note: The consignment note is not only important as an information carrier, but also serves as evidence in the event of disputes arising from the transaction underlying a shipment.
-Waybills are often available in digital form and are valid even without a signature.
-According to the principle of documentary collection, for example, payment is proved by one party handing over its copy of the consignment note to the other.
+Please note: The consignment note is not only vital as an information carrier, but also serves as evidence in the event of disputes arising from the transaction on which the shipment is based.
+Bills of lading are often available in digital form and are also valid without a signature.
+According to the principle of documentary collection, for example, payment is evidenced by one party handing over its copy of the consignment note to the other.

 Images: